-- Specialized Fire District resources such as hazardous materials and urban search and rescue squads are constantly staffed and would be available to respond within the City as needed.
-Within 5 miles of the City, 27 Fire District units are constantly staffed and would respond to major or simultaneous incidents within the City. - Paramedic squad response times to the unincorporated South San Gabriel area as well as the adjacent City of Rosemead would improve due to the proximity of the paramedic squad which would be staffed at Monterey Park Station 61.
-City units would also be available as second-due units to adjacent Fire District areas when simultaneous or large-scale incidents occur within the vicinity.
+- Specialized Fire District resources, such as hazardous materials and urban search and rescue squads, are constantly staffed and would be available to respond within the City as needed.
+Within 5 miles of the City, 43 Fire District units are constantly staffed and would respond to major or simultaneous incidents within the City. - The paramedic units and quint (truck company) assigned to the City's stations would serve as first-in or second-due units to adjacent Fire District areas which experience heavy call volumes.

-The Fire District's fee structure ensures that the City of Monterey Park would pay its proportional share of costs associated with providing fire protection and emergency medical services, including expenses such as liability, workers compensation, and overhead.
-Additionally, a review of the City's 2010 Comprehensive Annual Financial Report concluded that it is anticipated that the City would be able to meet its financial commitments to the Fire District.
-Specifically, this study found:
+The Fire District's fee structure ensures that the City would pay its proportional share of costs associated with providing fire protection and emergency medical services, including expenses such as liability, workers compensation, and overhead.